Do you want your own black pearl leopard gecko, or would you like to breed this morph?

 One or more of the offspring will have more red than their parents.

-Now, mate this brighter red gecko with another gecko with red (even lesser red).
+Now, breed this brighter red gecko with another gecko with red (even lesser red).

-Some offspring may be even brighter red than this second generation parent.
+Some offspring might be even brighter red than this second-generation parent.

 Continue down the line over time, and you’ll have a bright red gecko.